 Should you apply sunscreen or moisturizer first?
-This is the expert-approved order during summer
+Experts break it down

-Dermatologists reveal whether you should apply sunscreen or moisturizer first...
+Dermatologists explain whether you should apply sunscreen or moisturizer first, and why it depends on the formulas involved

-Whether you should you apply sunscreen or moisturizer first is a question that (if you're being good with your skincare rules) you're likely met with on a daily basis—not just when you're lapping up the rays on holiday.
+Applying sunscreen or moisturizer first is a question that, if you're doing skincare right, you may ponder on a daily basis—not just when you're lapping up the rays on holiday.
 However, it becomes even more important during summer when you want to ensure your complexion is as hydrated as it is protected.

-You're probably already making the effort to include one of the best sunscreens for face in your daily skincare routine (even if you forget now and then), but when layering in combination with your best face moisturizer, it can sometimes feel like you've got something wrong.
-So to make sure that you're really getting the most out of both your sunscreen and your moisturizer, we've talked to the experts about what the correct skincare product order really is when it comes to layering these two essential products.
+No doubt you're already making the effort to apply one of the best sunscreens for face daily, but when layering in combination with moisturizer, the similar consistencies may prompt you to question if you're doing it right.
+To make sure you're getting the most out of both, we've asked experts to share the correct skincare product order for layering these two essential products.

-How to apply moisturizer and sunscreen in the right order—dependant on the sunscreen type
+How to apply moisturizer and sunscreen in the right order for each sunscreen type

 Mineral sunscreen

 If you’re using a mineral-based sunscreen or sunblock, “You should always apply your moisturizer first, then your sunscreen,” says Dr. Chon.
-This way “the benefits of your moisturizer, like the antioxidants, will go in well.
+This way “the benefits of your moisturizer, like the antioxidants, will [absorb] well.
 Then apply your mineral-based sunscreen, which is not absorbed, on top."

 Chemical sunscreen

-On the other hand, chemical sunscreen, like the Kiehl's Ultra Light Daily UV Defense Aqua Gel SPF50, tends to be more effective when it has a chance to really soak into your skin.
+Chemical sunscreens, like Kiehl's Ultra Light Daily UV Defense Aqua Gel SPF 50, tend to be more effective when they really have a chance to soak into your skin.

-As the American Academy of Dermatology Association (AAD) explains, active ingredients (opens in new tab) such as avobenzone, homosalate, oxybenzone, octinoxate, octisalate, and octocrylene work by soaking up the UV rays, converting that energy into heat, and releasing it before it can penetrate your skin.
+As the American Academy of Dermatology Association (AAD) explains, active ingredients such as avobenzone, homosalate, oxybenzone, octinoxate, octisalate, and octocrylene work by absorbing UV rays, converting that energy into heat, and releasing it before it can penetrate your skin.

 So, if this is your preferred type of sunscreen you’ll want to reach for it first.
 “Chemical sunscreens should be applied first, with moisturizer on top, because they need to be absorbed by the skin to work,” says Dr. Jeffy.